FreeFangGame/freefang-server/README.md

 - Full werewolf experience with quite a few roles to pick from.
 - No moderator needed, the server takes care of everything from role attribution to voting to role actions.
-- Create a custom ruleset on game creation with only the roles you want.
+- Create a custom ruleset on game creation with only the roles you want and more custom options!.
 - No signup, enter a server, game id, pick a name and you're good.
 - Selfhostable, git clone, run freefang/main.py, done.
 No dependencies.
 Very simple to get started with.